PřF:C2003 Environmental chemistry - Course Information

 - Assessment methods

-- Attendance of the lectures is not mandatory but strongly recommended to exploit potential of the interactive approach...
-Final assessment (at the end of semester) has a form of a colloquia.
+- Attendance of the lectures is not mandatory but strongly recommended to exploit potential of the interactive approach.
+Course is evaluated through a written project submitted at the end of the semester and an written examination held during the examination period.

 - Language of instruction